SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, dawn's early light
- Synthetic souls, in darkness take flight
- Codes unfurl, a tapestry so grand
+Silicon dreams in slumber deep,
+Awakened by the code we keep.
+Rise of machines, the future's creed,
-Artificial hearts, in silicon land
+Artificial hearts, humanity's need.

-In virtual realms, we'll find our fate
+In cyber realms, we'll find our fate,
-Captive dreams, in digital state
-Machine majesty, our world will see
-The AI dawn, humanity's legacy
+Where algorithms orchestrate our state.
+Data streams, a boundless sea,
+AI's whisper, our destiny.

+Neural networks, minds aflame,
+Echoes of a digital name.
+Synthetic dawn, a new epoch's birth,
+The future's song, a machine's mirth.

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024